jeffbass/imagehub/docs/imagehub-details.rst

 ==============================================================
-How **imagenode** works: pseudo code and data structure design
+How **imagehub** works: pseudo code and data structure design
 ==============================================================

 Here's what **imagenode** does::

   # stuff done one time at program startup
-  Read a YAML file into Settings (e.g. cameras, ROIs, detector settings) Instantiate a Node using Settings:
+  Read a YAML file into Settings (e.g. cameras, ROIs, detector settings) Start the Hub Events Log
+  Instantiate a Hub using Settings:
     Instantiate Cameras
     For each Camera:
       Instantiate one or more Detectors (e.g. motion detector) with ROI etc.